Install system dependency

 Ok(())

 }Poppler is licensed under GPL-2.0.
 Any software that links against it as a library must also be GPL-licensed or obtain a separate commercial exception.
-PDFluent is available under MIT for open-source projects and a commercial license for proprietary software, with no GPL propagation.
+PDFluent ships under a commercial license with no copyleft, so linking it never forces your own code open — no GPL propagation.

 # Poppler GPL-2.0: